Obarun/66/doc/index.md

 - Automatic dependencies service chain.
 - ...

 **Note**: This documentation tries to be complete and self-contained.
-However, if you have never heard of s6 or s6-rc you might be confused at first.
+However, if you have never heard of [s6](https://skarnet.org/software/s6) and/or [s6-rc](https://skarnet.org/software/s6-rc) you might be confused at first.
 Please refer to the skarnet documentation if in doubt.

 ## Installation